owensgl/biol525D/resources/grading.md

 * Runs a principal component analysis.
 * Outputs a pdf figure of the principal component analysis.

 Assume all programs and libraries are locally installed in the "/home/ubuntu/bin" directory.
+You can have additional scripts that are called by the shell script (i.e. an R script to run the PCA).

+#### R help
+* To call an R script in command line use "R CMD BATCH Rscriptname.R"
+* To print a pdf use the [pdf() command](http://www.cookbook-r.com/Graphs/Output_to_a_file/)